Armageddon (1999): Storylines

 At Survivor Series, Kane defeated X-Pac by disqualification after X-Pac's D-Generation X teammates interfered in the match and attacked Kane.
 On the November 29 edition of Raw is War, X-Pac interfered in a tag team match pitting Kane and Big Show against Big Boss Man and Viscera.
 X-Pac cost Kane, the match by attacking him with a Chair Shot.
 After the match, X-Pac also attacked Kane's manager Tori.
 Later that night, X-Pac teamed up with New Age Outlaws to wrestle Rock 'n' Sock Connection and their mystery partner in a six-man tag team match.
 Kane was revealed to be their partner.
 The match ended when Al Snow interfered and attacked DX, getting Rock 'n' Sock and Kane disqualified.
-On the December 2 edition of SmackDown!, Kane lost to Viscera by count-out after being distracted by X-Pac.
+On the December 2 edition of SmackDown!, Kane lost to Viscera by countout after being distracted by X-Pac.
 This led to a Steel Cage match between Kane and X-Pac at Armageddon.

 At Survivor Series, Val Venis and his team of Steve Blackman, Gangrel and Mark Henry defeated British Bulldog and his team of Mean Street Posse (Pete Gas, Joey Abs and Rodney) in a Survivor Series elimination match.
 On the November 25 edition of SmackDown!, Bulldog defended the WWF European Championship against Venis and retained the title by getting disqualified.
 On the November 29 edition of Raw is War, Bulldog interfered in a match between Venis and Kurt Angle, costing Venis, the match.
 On the December 2 edition of SmackDown!, Bulldog defended the European Championship against D'Lo Brown.
 During the match, it was announced that Bulldog would defend the title against Venis at Armageddon.
 Venis interfered in the match and attacked Bulldog, prompting Brown to attack Venis.
 As a result, all the three wrestlers began attacking each other.
 As a result, on the December 6 edition of Raw is War, Venis wrestled Brown to determine the #1 contender for the title at Armageddon.
 However, the match resulted in a no contest after Bulldog and Mean Street Posse attacked both Venis and Brown.
 As a result, Venis and Brown were both made the contenders for the European Championship at Armageddon, making it a Triple Threat match.